visit-dav/visit/src/doc/data_into_visit/PlainTextFormat.rst

 Defining curves using row index for X coordinate
 ------------------------------------------------

-Here are the first 10 lines of an example of a file representing curves where the *abscissa* (e.g. x-coordinte) is implied by the row number (starting from 0) in the file.
+Here are the first 10 lines of an example of a file representing curves where the *abscissa* (e.g. x-coordinate) is implied by the row number (starting from 0) in the file.
 In this example, the values on each row are separated by commas.

 .. literalinclude:: data_examples/curves.csv